icgrp/bert/docs/embedded/bsp.md

 ## Xilinx SDK 2018.3 Installation

 Since SDK 2018.3 predates the distribution of xilfpga being used, the [2019.2 distribution of embeddedsw](https://github.com/Xilinx/embeddedsw/releases/tag/xilinx-v2019.2) must be manually added to the SDK installation.
 If Vitis (2019.2 or newer) is being used, this portion of the document can be skipped.
 Extract the .zip archive.
-Assuming you extracted it to /tmp (and SDK below is the Xilinx installation SDK directory) then you would want to copy (recursive):
+Assuming you extracted it to /tmp (and SDK below is the Xilinx installation SDK directory) then you would want to copy:

 * `cp -r /tmp/embeddedsw-xilinx-v2019.2/lib/sw_services/xilfpga SDK/2018.3/data/embeddedsw/lib/sw_services/xilfpga_v5_1`
 * `cp -r /tmp/embeddedsw-xilinx-v2019.2/lib/sw_services/xilsecure SDK/2018.3/data/embeddedsw/lib/sw_services/xilsecure_v4_1`.